Make changes to your work permit in limited cases

 • you’ll be working for the same employer at the same location

-• your job duties won’t change
+• your job duties won’t change and

 • your new offer of employment does not put you over the maximum amount of time that you’re eligible for

-• for example, if you’re eligible to work in Canada for 12 months and your first work permit was valid for 6 months, your new work permit can only be valid for a maximum of 6 more months.
+• For example, if you’re eligible to work in Canada for 12 months and your first work permit was valid for 6 months, your new work permit can be valid only for a maximum of 6 more months.

 Fees